camestres/Demo_repo/churn-prediction/Readme.md

 In brief, the main idea behind this project is to build a model with historical data from customers and assign a score of the likelihood of churning.

-For this project, we used a [Kaggle dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
+For this project, I used a [Kaggle dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).